Kathleen Wynne: 2018 election

 Wynne's Liberals headed into the 2018 provincial election campaign trailing far behind the PCs, led by former Toronto City Councillor Doug Ford.
-In early April, CBC News published their analysis of aggregate polls showing that Ford and the PCs were ahead of the other parties averaging 42.1 percent support, compared to 27.2 percent for the governing Liberals, 23.4 percent for the NDP and 5.7 percent for the Greens and with 11 Liberal MPPs announcing they would not be running for re-election or having already resigned their seats in the months leading up to the election.
+In early April, CBC News published their analysis of aggregate polls showing that Ford and the PCs were ahead of the other parties averaging 42.1 per cent support, compared to 27.2 per cent for the governing Liberals, 23.4 percent for the NDP and 5.7 per cent for the Greens and with 11 Liberal MPPs announcing they would not be running for re-election or having already resigned their seats in the months leading up to the election.

 Voters were offered a "stark choice", according to Wynne, between "cutting and removing supports from people" with "billions in cuts", which she alleged the PCs would do if they won the election, and expanding investments in social programs such as pharmacare and childcare, which the Liberal platform promised.

 In March 2018, the Liberals tabled a pre-election budget in the provincial legislature which promised billions of dollars in new spending for free childcare and expanded dental care but replaced the government's previous balanced budget with a $6.7 billion deficit projected to last until 2024–2025.
 PC leader Doug Ford called the budget a "spending spree".
 Towards the end of the election, Wynne pledged to recall the legislature in order to legislate striking graduate students at York University back to work, which NDP leader Andrea Horwath stated was a violation of the students' constitutional rights.

 On June 2, five days before the election, Wynne conceded that the Liberals would not win a fifth term, but she urged voters to vote for Liberal candidates in the election to ensure a PC or NDP minority.
-Nevertheless, the election resulted in a PC majority government with the NDP as official opposition.
+Nevertheless, the election resulted in a PC majority government with the NDP as the official opposition.
 The Liberals lost almost half their vote from 2013 and were reduced to seven seats, their worst result since Confederation, and one short of the eight seats needed for official party status.
 Notably, the Liberals were decimated in the Golden Horseshoe; they won only three seats in Toronto, and lost all of their seats in the 905 region.
 They also won only one seat outside of Toronto and Ottawa.
 The seven-member rump caucus was also the only remnant of Wynne's cabinet.
-Wynne herself narrowly held onto her own riding of Don Valley West, winning by only 181 votes.
+Wynne narrowly held onto her own riding of Don Valley West, winning by only 181 votes.
 She announced her resignation as Liberal Party leader on election night.
 On June 29, 2018, Wynne formally resigned as premier.
 Lieutenant Governor Elizabeth Dowdeswell appointed Doug Ford as her successor.

-On October 20, 2020, Wynne announced that she will not be a candidate in the 43rd Ontario general election scheduled for 2022.
+On October 20, 2020, Wynne announced that she would not be a candidate in the 43rd Ontario general election.